DaAlbrecht/thesis-TEKO/content/Research.typ

 caption: [AMQP frame payloads],
  )

-This is general overview of the AMQP 0-9-1 protocol.
+This is a general overview of the AMQP 0-9-1 protocol.
 For more details, see the AMQP 0-9-1 specification#footnote([https://www.rabbitmq.com/resources/specs/amqp0-9-1.pdf]).
-AMQP-0-9-1 does not have first class support for streaming queues but streams can be implement using optional 'queue and consumer arguments'#footnote([https://www.rabbitmq.com/queues.html#optional-arguments]).
+AMQP-0-9-1 does not have first-class support for streaming queues but streams can be implemented using optional 'queue and consumer arguments'#footnote([https://www.rabbitmq.com/queues.html#optional-arguments]).

 === RabbitMQ Streams Protocol

 The RabbitMQ Streams protocol is a new messaging protocol that is designed to be used with RabbitMQ Streams@rabbitmq_stream_spec.
-Its still in development and subject to change.
+It's still in development and subject to change.
-Similar as in @amqp_0_9_1, we take a short tour through the protocol to get a better understanding of the protocol.
+Similar to in @amqp_0_9_1, we take a short tour through the protocol to get a better understanding of the protocol.
 For a more detailed and complete description, see the RabbitMQ Streams Protocol specification#footnote([https://github.com/rabbitmq/rabbitmq-server/blob/v3.12.x/deps/rabbitmq_stream/docs/PROTOCOL.adoc]).

 ==== Types